rak-n-rok/Krake/docs/dev/tosca.rst

 Prerequisites
 -------------

-Krake repository contains a bunch of useful examples.
-Clone it first as follows:
+The Krake repository contains a bunch of useful examples.
+Clone it first with the following commands:

 .. code:: bash

     git clone https://gitlab.com/rak-n-rok/krake.git
     cd krake

-TOSCA template examples are located in ``rak/functionals`` directory.
-Visit the following TOSCA templates:
+TOSCA template examples are located in the ``rak/functionals`` directory.
+View these TOSCA templates for example:

 .. code:: bash

     $ cat rak/functionals/echo-demo-tosca.yaml
     $ cat rak/functionals/echo-demo-update-tosca.yaml

-If you want to expose created TOSCA template in some URL, you can use simple python HTTP server as follows:
+If you want to expose a created TOSCA template via some URL, you can use a simple python HTTP server as follows:

 .. code:: bash

     cd rak/functionals/
-    # Expose the TOSCA template examples by simple HTTP python server
+    # Expose the TOSCA template examples with a simple HTTP python server
-    # TOSCA template examples will be then exposed on URLs:
+    # TOSCA template examples will then be exposed on URLs:
     # - `http://127.0.0.1:8000/echo-demo-tosca.yaml`
     # - `http://127.0.0.1:8000/echo-demo-update-tosca.yaml`
     python3 -m http.server 8000